TheGoldenEye/cointracking_dpos/README.md

 `outputDir` is the directory where the csv files will be created

+If `createInternalTx` is set to true, internal transactions between the analysed accounts are considered (creates Deposit/Withdrawal pairs for account transfers)

 In the `accounts` section you have to define the accounts to analyse.
 You should delete the dummy entries here.
 You can use the comment field for your own purposes.